publishkit/vault/index.md

 The Kit is our current full time project.
 We are actively focused on delivering high value to our users & community.
 We'd love to hear from you.
 If you have any question or feedback, we squat on [discord](https://discord.gg/XMgVPajeT9)!

 > [!info]
 > This website was generated from markdown content, created and exported via obsidian, hosted on github pages and powered by the `kit`.
+You can look at the source [here](https://github.com/publishkit/vault), and the exported kit [here](https://github.com/publishkit/publishkit.github.io)